Fiberglass Swing & Entry Arbor Kits

 Lightweight fiberglass-reinforced components are stronger than steel.

-Hollow beams in both the round and square columns allow for internal wiring, which means festive or ambient lighting is possible.
+Hollow yet structural round or square columns allow for internal wiring, which means festive or ambient lighting is possible.

 Benefits of Fiberglass Swing and Entry Arbors